census-instrumentation/opencensus-specs/trace/LogCorrelation.md

 Some logging frameworks allow the insertion of arbitrary key-value pairs into log entries.
-When a log correlation implementation inserts tracing data by that method, the key names should be "opencensusTraceId", "opencensusSpanId", and "opencensusTraceSampled" by default.
+When a log correlation implementation inserts tracing data by that method, the key names should be "opencensus trace id", "opencensus span id", and "opencensus trace sampled" by default.
+The case and format of the names should be consistent with the supported logging framework.
+For example, the trace ID key name could be "opencensusTraceId" or "opencensus_trace_id".
 The log correlation implementation may allow the user to override the tracing data key names.